 - Coverage Limits: Similar to UMPD, UMBI has coverage limits that determine the maximum amount your insurer will pay for bodily injuries.
 These limits are often aligned with your standard liability coverage but can be adjusted based on your policy choices.

-Understanding the limitations and exclusions of your Uninsured Motorist coverage is as important as knowing what it covers.
+Understanding the limitations and exclusions of your UM coverage is as important as knowing what it covers.

 Typical Limitations: